catapano/catapano.github.io/research.md

 Catapano, R., Hardisty, D., and Aaker, J. Moments that Last: Meaningfulness Slows Happiness Decay (4 studies completed).

 Catapano, R., Cheatham, L., and Tormala, Z. The Effects of Attitude Framing on Advocacy.
 (3 studies completed)

-Catapano, R., Aaker, J., and Liu, W. The Role of Meaning in Repeat Experiences and Choice.
-(2 studies completed)